EU food agency must release glyphosate studies: court

 In 2017, President Emmanuel Macron pledged to ban glyphosate in France within three years, rejecting a European Union decision to extend its use for five years.

-Reporting by Alastair Macdonald in Brussels; Editing by Francesco Guarascio and Edmund Blair
+Reporting by Alastair Macdonald in Brussels; Editing by Francesco Guarascio, Edmund Blair and Jan Harvey